shgong/hugo-academic/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Ph.D.
-Candidate in Mathematics"
+  course = "Ph.D. in Mathematics"
   institution = "New York University" year = 2018